orellazri/droptext/README.md

 Demo: https://droptext.netlify.app/

-(The first request might take a few seconds since the server is on Heroku right now and spins down when idle)
+**NOTE:** The first request might take a few seconds since the server is on Heroku right now and spins down when idle.

 ## Usage